julifmontoya/vue-microfrontend/README.md

 After completing this step, you will have three directories: microfrontend-1, microfrontend-2, and host-app, each set up with Vite and ready for configuration.

 ## Step 2: Install Required Plugins and Tools
 In each terminal, you’ll now install module federation plugin and concurrently (a tool for running multiple processes).
 Each terminal corresponds to a different part of the project.
-This setup method keeps everything organized and allows you to work on each part of the project independently:

-Terminal #1: microfrontend-1
-Terminal #2: microfrontend-2
-Terminal #3: host-app

 1. Terminal #1 (microfrontend-1):
 ```bash